Gimena-M/Cluster-Membership/Classes/README.md

 * DataHandler: handles data reading and preparing.
 * ModelTrainer: trains a model.
 Superclass, not meant to be instantiated.
 Inherits to NNModelTrainer and RFModelTrainer.
 * ModelTester: tests a model.
 Superclass, not meant to be instantiated.
 Inherits to NNModelTester and RFModelTester.
-* NNModelController: creates NNModelTrainer and NNModelTester instances, and manages DataHandler.
+* RFModelController and NNModelController: simplifie the workflow by combining data handling, model training, and performance evaluation into one method call.

 Classes can be imported in scripts with: